pymupdf/PyMuPDF-Optional-Material/docs/annot.rst

    .. method:: setName(name)

-      .. versionadded:: 1.16.0 Change the name field of any annotation type.
+      *(New in version 1.16.0)* Change the name field of any annotation type.
 For 'FileAttachment' and 'Text' annotations, this is the icon name, for 'Stamp' annotations the text in the stamp.
 The visual result (if any) depends on your PDF viewer.
 See also :ref:`mupdficons`.

       :arg str name: the new name.